 Prep Each Sight Word Game

-Color Code Containers
+Level the Game with Color Code Containers

 Peek Into the Containers

 Here is a glimpse of the yellow set.
-This set has uppercase letters on side and lowercase letters on the other side.
+This set has uppercase letters on one side and lowercase letters on the other side.
 Then, I added digraphs and blends as we are ready for those sounds, this helps us keep the game going after my student learn most of their sounds.
 There are only star pieces on this set.
 We start the year off with letter identification but change into sounds when we are ready.

 Then we have the green game.
 It contains the last set of sight words in it as well as all the pieces AND a new piece that says “All in.”
 Again, this just brings a new element of fun to a game to bring excitement.